EditLLC/php-montage/README.md

 # PHP Wrapper for Edit LLC's Montage API

 This is a PHP wrapper class that gives easy access to Edit LLC's Montage API.

-Useage:
+## Requirements

+PHP >= 5.5.0

+## Usage

 ```
 require "vendor/autoload.php";